 - BANKSETA is situated in Vorna Valley, Johannesburg

 - Applicants can collect an application form from any Kelly office; you can find the address of the nearest one in your local telephone directory or on their website

-- You can also request an application form from Kelly by emailing them on email@example.com and requesting a form.
+- You can also request an application form from Kelly by emailing them at firstname.lastname@example.org and requesting a form.

 - When applying for the learnership, make sure that you specify the learnership post that you are applying for (e.g. Letsema Learnership: Gauteng Region.)

 - Make sure that you sign the application form yourself